-Target Performance Measure To safeguard and deliver transport improvements and/or infrastructure identified in the relevant area strategies and Infrastructure Delivery Plan Status of transport proposals identified in the area strategies in Uttlesford.
-To enhance the provision of walking and cycling infrastructure in the district Net additional cycle parking spaces delivered within the plan period Strategic improvements to cycle routes, pedestrian facilities and improvements to the highway network for walking and cycling To increase the percentage of journeys made by public transport or active travel modes Modal shift in travel patterns in Uttlesford, including the achievement of Travel Plan targets where these are imposed on development sites.
-To maximise the opportunity of occupiers and visitors to use electric and low emission vehicles Number of EV charging points delivered through new developments within the plan period, including residential and public EV charging points or make ready infrastructure for charging stations
+Target Performance Measure To safeguard and deliver Status of transport proposals identified in the area transport improvements and/or strategies in Uttlesford. infrastructure identified in the relevant area strategies and Infrastructure Delivery Plan To enhance the provision of Net additional cycle parking spaces delivered within walking and cycling infrastructure the plan period in the district Strategic improvements to cycle routes, pedestrian facilities and improvements to the highway network for walking and cycling To increase the percentage of journeys made by public transport Modal shift in travel patterns in Uttlesford, including the achievement of Travel Plan targets where these or active travel modes are imposed on development sites.
+To maximise the opportunity of Number of EV charging points delivered through occupiers and visitors to use new developments within the plan period, including electric and low emission vehicles residential and public EV charging points or make ready infrastructure for charging stations